epfl-ada/ada-2021-project-abracadabra/README.md

 ## Research Questions

-- Is there a link between ones profession and their mental state (positivity, negativity) ?
+- Is there a link between one's profession and their mental state (positivity, negativity) ?
-- How does the sentiment of a speaker changes over a given period of time ?
+- How does the sentiment of a speaker change over a given period of time ?
-- Can we correlate the positivity changes of different professions speakers such as medical workers, finance workers, and climate activists with multiple history events such as the COVID19 pandemic, the subprime crisis, or global warming ?
+- Can we correlate the positivity changes of different speakers' professions such as medical workers, finance workers, and climate activists with multiple history events such as the COVID19 pandemic, the subprime crisis, or global warming ?
 - In the case of quotes that are classified as neutral, how could we accentuate the positivity evaluation ?